Teacher Training · 7-Month Certification · 2026 Cohort

 What is fierce trust?Create a broken-whole altar

-Impermanence, grief, and rest — the hardest, most needed medicine for the people you serve.
+Impermanence, grief, and rest, the hardest and most needed medicine for the people you serve.

-Graduates bring Morning Altars to the people they already serve — and the people they've always wanted to reach.
+Graduates bring Morning Altars to the people they already serve, and those they've always wanted to reach.

 What the seven months include